saemirii/checkmate.github.io/README.md

 ![image](https://github.com/saemirii/checkmate/assets/88029789/ad3022cb-86ce-4044-a563-9fac15488b4c)

 ## Contribute!
 This passion project of mine is currently a work in progress!
-Started on March 31, 2024, I aim for this website to be released to the public in beta mode by the end of May.
+Started on March 31, 2024, I aim for this website to be released to the public in beta mode by the end of summer 2024.
 To contribute or suggest comments, kindly send me a friend request on Discord (username: safiinuh).
 Thank you!

 `git clone saemirii/checkmate.github.io`
 `git commit <files> && git push`